CTRL-JUJU/TTE_INSIGHTING/README.md

 I  dont mind you use A.I. tools with this assignment, but if you do please include your prompts in the submission.

 ##

+@all Deadline for TTE will be moved to March 9, 2025 (Sunday) at 11:59 PM.